Aisha Khatoon

 Aisha Khatoon is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.

 Early life and education

 She was born on 1 January 1950 in Banaras, India.

 She earned the degree of the Bachelor of Arts from the University of Karachi.

 Political career

-She was elected to the Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement on a reserved seat for women in the 2013 Pakistani general election.